 Nightclubs and Alcohol

-Many nightclubs aren’t open during Ramadan.
+Many nightclubs close during the holy month of Ramadan.
 Those that stay open will not have live music or dancing.

-Working hours are reduced by 2 hours per day during Ramadan.
-Hours for those in the public sector are 9 am until 2 pm.
+Working hours for those in the public sector are 9 am until 2 pm.
 Most schools will have shorter days throughout Ramadan.

-- Ramadan Mubarak – A blessed Ramadan (greeting).
+- Ramadan Mubarak – Another greeting.
+Means ‘a blessed Ramadan’.

-- Suhoor – The pre-dawn meal consumed before fast begins.
+- Suhur – The pre-dawn meal eaten before fast begins.